Underwood-Inc/strixun-stream-suite/docs/security/encryption-safety.md

 ### 3. **HTTPS Enforcement is Safe**
 - GitHub Pages **already uses HTTPS by default**
 - All GitHub Pages URLs are `https://username.github.io/...`
-- The HTTPS enforcement only upgrades HTTP [EMOJI] HTTPS (which won't happen on GitHub Pages)
+- The HTTPS enforcement only upgrades HTTP ❓ HTTPS (which won't happen on GitHub Pages)
 - Localhost/127.0.0.1 exceptions allow local development

 ### 4. **Graceful Degradation**